danwing/settle-requirements/draft-wing-settle-requirements.md

 introduce new security exploitation vectors

 ## Bookmarkable

+Names (or aliases to those names) should be simple for users -- ideally, user-defined so that if the underlying name is complex the user can create an alias that is meaningful to them.

 > R-BOOKMARK: A solution SHOULD have a URI that users can Bookmark to create an association to a friendly name.